comses-education/get-lazy-with-llms-clinic/practice/01_explain_concept/README.md

-# Process for "Explain Earth Surface Modeling Concept for a 5-Year-Old" 🤝
+# Explain Earth Surface Modeling Concept for a 5-Year-Old 🤝

     "Explain the concept of "landscape evolution modeling" (LEM) in earth surface science, including its principles, applications, and how it represents terrain surfaces for a 5-Year-Old."